 Good, healthy plants flower when very young – only an inch in diameter.
 Blossoms may be red, pink, white, or yellow.

 Gymnocalycium mihanovichii (moon cactus) is a pleasant variety with green and maroon stripes and light green to mahogany flowers.
-Gymnocalycium baldianum a small cactus, with a bulb-shaped body and a variety of bloom color.
+Gymnocalycium baldianum is a small cactus with a bulb-shaped body and various bloom colors.

 Ball Shaped Notocactus